peterkinget/MOSbiusBook/0_front_matter/intro.md

 ```

 **Project Status:**
 - the project is still in full development and new materials are still under development.
+If you are interested in ordering MOSbius kits, review [the ordering page](../ordering/ordering).
 - If you find an error or have suggestions, please [open an issue on Github](https://github.com/peterkinget/MOSbiusBook/issues/new) or email [Peter Kinget](mailto:pk171+mosbius@columbia.edu).

 **Table of Contents**